Blog

 Why the Liquidity Conversation Has Become So Loud

-There is approximately US$1.3 trillion locked in Growth funds older than ten years.
-Distribution yields in private equity have fallen to 6% —less than half the long-run average of 14.8%.
-The median buyout holding periodhas stretched to four years and is rising.
-At the same time, PE and VC-backedcompanies now number nearly 34,000 in the US, compared to just 4,603 publicly listed companies.
-The centre of wealth creation has moved decisively into private markets — and it is staying there.
+There is approximately US$1.3 trillion locked in Growth funds that are now older than ten years.
+Distribution yields in private equity have fallen to 6% — less than half the long-run average of 14.8%.
+The median buyout holding period has stretched to four years and is rising.
+Thirty-five percent of PE NAV is now seven or more years old.

 But the distribution drought of recent years has made investors nervous.
 And nervous investors ask for something that feels like control.
 So the market gave them liquidity products.